guzzle/message-integrity-subscriber/README.rst

 The ``GuzzleHttp\Subscriber\MessageIntegrity\MessageIntegritySubscriber`` class
 accepts an associative array of options:

-header
+expected
-    (string) The name of the header to validate against.
-This header value is retrieved from the response, and, if present, will be compared against the result of a rolling hash.
+    (callable) A function that returns the hash that is expected for a response.
+The function accepts a ResponseInterface objects and returns a string that is compared against the calculated rolling hash.

 hash
     (``GuzzleHttp\Subscriber\MessageIntegrity\HashInterface``) A hash object